 Vince Tarry - Mentor and Colleague

-Vince hired me as a part-time assistant at Vince Tarry Photography, San Carlos, CA. From there, I grew into a full-time Photographer and editor-in-chief.
-It was not only a job but a life.
+Vince hired me as a part-time assistant at Vince Tarry Photography, San Carlos, CA. From there, I became a full-time Photographer and editor-in-chief in his studio.
+It was not only a job but a new life.
 I basically lived in that studio.
 We developed iClickSmiles, a sizeable upscale school portrait photography service serving Silicon Valley's biggest names.
 Vince was more than a mentor or boss.
 He's family.
 Through the ups and downs and the work we created over decades, it must be one of the largest bodies of work I know of.
-Factoring all of the studios, staff, and gigs.
+Factoring in all of the studios, staff, and gigs.
 It would be hard-pressed to find any other collection of broken Canon camera shutter assemblies from sheer volume.
-One day, we would travel back from other states, photographing large portrait contracts, to the next day at Genentech with the biggest names in music, followed by a weekend wedding.
-And do it all over again come Monday.
-Vince was essential in teaching me how to make a living in photography and helped me develop the confidence and style to go out on my own and build three successful studios.
+One day, we would travel back from different states, photographing large school portrait contracts, to the next day at Genentech, photographing world-famous musicians, CEO's, and politicians, followed by a large wedding on the weekend.
+And do it all over again come Tuesday.
+During this period in my life, I also worked at least 3 nights a week in the local hospitality and entertainment establishments and venues.
+Vince was essential in teaching me how to make a living in photography and helped me develop the confidence and style to go out on my own and build my own brand and successful studio.

 Michael Collopy

 Michael shared a studio with us in San Carlos for a short time off and on.
 Michael is known all around the globe.
-He’s one of three photographers in the world to photograph Mother Teresa.
-His resume is impressive, Photographing world leaders, A-list actors, and gold medal Olympians.
+He's one of three photographers worldwide who have photographed Mother Teresa.
+His dream resume is impressive: Photographing world leaders, A-list actors, and gold medal Olympians.
 Yet he has no big ego, and if you called him today, he would go to lunch with you.
-Michael’s advice was vital during one of those transitional times in my life.
+Michael's advice was vital during one of those transitional times in my life and career.
 I was ready to stop photographing boudoir and fashion completely.
-Everyone told me to either remove these genres from my portfolio or segregate them from my portfolios.
+Everyone told me to either remove these genres from my portfolio or segregate them from my portfolio.
 He looked at my work and told me not to remove it.
 He mentioned that it was some of my best work and told me not to be ashamed but to embrace it, which worked out for the better.
 Michael was right.
-He taught me to highlight my best work despite what people say and mentioned that I could excel in that area.
+He taught me to highlight my best work despite what people say and mentioned that I could excel in that area even further, and I did!
 I listened intently to everything this man had to say.
-We were not in a competitive market.
-Pretty much anybody would be foolish not to listen to such a seasoned professional.
-He truly wanted to see the next generation do well.
-The kids I have trained in my time could honestly care less about what we had to say.
-And most are gone now.
-Check out this video below of Michael talking about being an artist.
+He also taught me that it's better to share the advice and hope your colleague succeeds.
+There are many egos in this business, especially when you get to a Michael Collopy level.

 Michael Collopy: Advice to Aspiring Photographers & Artists